hoangvanphi2004/INT_3405E/README.md

 # Structure
 The structure of this repo is as follow:
 - EDA folder contain our eda code.
 - Experiments folder contain our codes that produce the experiment result.
 Name of its subfolders corresponding to the name of each table in our experiments.
-Similarly, name of each files inside them corresponding to the names in the algorithm columns of the table.
+Similarly, name of each file inside them corresponding to the name in the algorithm column of the table.